 Water System 6-4

-Wheel changing
+Wheel changing 11-3

-Windows 9-24
+Windows 9-25

 Wiring diagram 16-1

-The Explorer Group Limited Delves Lane, Consett, Co.
-Durham DH8 7PE Telephone: 01207 699000 • Facsimile: 01207 699001 • www.explorer-group.co.uk
+Erwin Hymer Group UK Limited Delves Lane, Consett, Co.
+Durham DH8 7PE Telephone: 01207 699000 • Facsimile: 01207 699001 • www.elddis.co.uk

 All the illustrations and descriptive matter in this guide are intended to give a general idea of the caravan.
 Changing market and supply situations may prevent the manufacturer from maintaining the exact specifications and details in this handbook and we therefore reserve the right to alter specifications and materials as conditions demand.